Posts

 Image

 By Moira Sullivan Movie Magazine International was at Cannes again for the 10th time at the 77th Festival de Cannes.
-What I was looking forward to at this festival was of course the documentary on Faye Dunaway: Faye by French American Laurent Bouzereau held in the Cannes Classics venue in Salle Buñuel where I always can get a seat.
-Faye (2024) © Festival de Cannes Faye Dunaway loves the Cannes Film Festival and her image was the poster for 2011.
-I have stood in line in the past with her waiting to get into the Agnes Varda Theatre till an usher recognized who she is and took her in to the front row.
+What I was looking forward to at this festival was of course the documentary on Faye Dunaway: Faye directed by French American Laurent Bouzereau held in the Cannes Classics venue in Salle Buñuel where I always can get a seat.
+Faye (2024) © Festival de Cannes Faye Dunaway loves the Cannes Film Festival and her image was the official poster for 2011.
+I have stood in line in the past with her waiting to get into the Agnes Varda Theatre till an usher recognized who she was and took her in to the front row.
 She goes to the seminars and asks great questions; she’s a real Cineaste!
 So the debut of this new documentary film at Cannes Classics Faye was really something to look forward to.
-Dunaway has had her share of difficulties, on the set, and she has recently revealed that she has bipolar disorder.
-Some of the roles that she’s taken on of people in real life makes me wonder if they
+Dunaway has had her share of difficulties, on the set, certainly not unique for actors, but she is a woman and that makes it different (compare Marlon Brando, John Travolta). ...

 Mad Max fifth installment fails to deliver a realistic prequel on Furiosa